 CRITICAL HERITAGE.
 A critical focus on authenticity helps Piazzoni study how people construct ideas of the past, and how these ideas impact the production of space.
-Piazzoni started interrogating authenticity by practicing in China, Lithuania, and Italy, an experience that prompted her to complicate Western-European constructs of "real" and "fake."
-Along other projects on this topic, Piazzoni's first book titled "The Real Fake: Authenticity and the Production of Space" (Fordham University Press, 2018) analyzes how ideas of "the authentic" exclude underprivileged groups in Thames Town, the British-themed new town of Shanghai.
+Piazzoni started interrogating authenticity by practicing in China and Lithuania, an experience that prompted her to complicate Western-European constructs of "real" and "fake."
+Along other projects on this topic, Piazzoni's monograph titled "The Real Fake: Authenticity and the Production of Space" (Fordham University Press, 2018) analyzes how ideas of "the authentic" exclude underprivileged groups in Thames Town, the British-themed new town of Shanghai.

 Before joining LSA in 2019, Francesca taught and carried out research at UCLA for the Urban Humanities Initiative, at the Tongji Urban Planning and Design Institute in Shanghai, and at the Vilnius Technical University (VGTU).

-Francesca teaches design studios in the fourth year (M.Arch.), and lectures in urban studies at the postgraduate and undergraduate levels.
+Francesca teaches Design Studios in the fourth year (M.Arch.), and lectures in urban studies at the postgraduate and undergraduate levels.
 She is part of the Urban Form and Social Space Research Group and co-advises Ph.D. students in Urban Studies and Landscape Architecture.

 Piazzoni, M. F. (2018) "The Real Fake: Authenticity and the Production of Space."
 New York: Fordham University Press. here